Showing posts with label Survival Horror. Show all posts

 Not much is known about this project yet, but the concept alone has the horror heads in the Junkyard team rocking back and forth with manic glee.
 A brand-new, fully fledged horror title is something the Dreamcast’s indie and homebrew scene has been missing, with Wolfenstein total conversion mod Witching Hour standing as the (sort of) lone torchbearer for a while now.

-On Saturday, Philippe of JoshProd announced that development had started on a brand-new, currently unnamed "3D survival horror game", which will release exclusively on the Dreamcast.
+On Saturday, Philippe of JoshProd announced that development had started on a brand-new, currently unnamed "3D survival horror game" with a "dark atmosphere", which will release exclusively on the Dreamcast, and will be a "love letter to the classics".
 It will feature fixed camera angles, as is traditional survival horror fare.

 It’s refreshing to learn that this title will be developed from the ground up specifically for the console, especially since JoshProd and their publishing arm PixelHeart have typically focused on porting existing titles over the years, to varied reception.